iihmsunn/PoorMansTSqlToPlpgSqlConverter/README.md

 ### Known Issues / Todo

 * merge statement haven't been looked at
-* exec into
 * some window functions are probably broken
-* currently it's just a single .NET 9 console app project, eventually it should be split into a library and a cli.
+* currently it's just a single .NET 9 console app project, eventually it should be split into a library and a cli

 ### Usage